 Keep in mind that alcohol alternatives shouldn’t be used as part of addiction recovery.
 (You shouldn’t be drinking anything that resembles alcohol if you’re an alcoholic, even if it’s alcohol-free.)
 They can be a positive addition to a sober curious lifestyle, though.

 If you’re sober curious or just looking to cut back on your drinking, you have options.
-The non-alcoholic beverage industry has been trending hot over the last couple years with alcohol-free alternatives to beer, spirits, and wines that taste just like the real thing.
+The non-alcoholic beverage industry has been trending hot over the last couple years with alcohol-free alternatives to beer, wines, and spirits that taste just like the real thing.

 Surely non-alcoholic wines taste just like the real thing because they start out just like the real thing.
 The alcohol is just removed at the end, keeping you buzz-free and well on your way to a healthier lifestyle.